 While the pandemic ravaged the country and social unrest gripped our cities, there has been growing fear among Asian-American communities as anti-Asian hate crimes have increased.
 According to Stop AAPI Hate, an Asian-American Pacific Islander (AAPI) reporting center, more than 3,800 incidents have been reported in the last year.
 And with the recent mass shooting of Asian-American women in Atlanta, it is clear that action is overdue.
-As educators serving students from diverse Asian communities, it’s important to acknowledge the history of anti-Asian harassment and hate, then take steps to address these injustices.
+As educators serving students from diverse Asian communities, it’s important to acknowledge the history of anti-Asian harassment and hate, and then take steps to address these injustices.

 Anti-racist educator Dena Simmons recently wrote in response to the rise in anti-Asian hate crimes,